SBauer93/BobbelTank---MarcoPolo/README.md

 	    }, ...
 	};

 Sensors can have a color and need a perimeter.
 Perimeter define the sensed area around an entity at position (0,0) facing in X-Direction.
+If you don't define a color.
+The Sensor is invisible (but there)
 **It is very important, that you define a "simple" polygon having no edges crossing each other!**

 ![](doc/sensor_polygon.png)